 System relevance always implies its flip side: system-ir-relevance, that is, all that is considered dispensable.
 But what would society look like if everything that is not system-relevant were to disappear?
 Art is also vital, because it is not only a living component of society, but also its mirror, reflecting constant change.
 Art is influenced by cultural changes, and it in turn changes culture and society.

-In their works, the artists* in the exhibition focus on the human being who lives and loves as part of society and who, in times of crises, must constantly reorient himself and adapt his living conditions.
-Among other things, the question of a dignified life under extreme circumstances is discussed in many artistic ways.
+Although the works of the artists on display show great diversity in terms of material and technique - from painting, photography and video to light installations and ceramic sculptures - they are united by their focus on human beings (or their absence), who live as part of society and in times of crisis have to constantly reorient themselves and adapt their living conditions.
+Among other things, the question of a dignified life under extreme circumstances is often discussed artistically.

-Using a broad spectrum of artistic positions - from painting to photography, film to large-scale installations - the artists* not only point to the systemic relevance of art in society, they also articulate the responsibility of human beings for their actions and the importance of the search for new ethics in the face of crises in society.
-They show that every crisis also holds the hope of a change towards the positive and hold out the prospect of the democratic-healing effect of art after crises.
+On the basis of a range of artistic positions, the artists in the exhibition not only point to the systemic relevance of art in society, they also articulate the responsibility of human beings for their actions and the importance of the search for new ethics in the face of crises in society.
+They highlight the fact that every crisis also holds the hope of a change towards the positive and hold out the prospect of the democratic-healing effect of art after crises.
 For art today is not only determined by itself, but also and above all by social developments.
-This holds out the chance for art to actually possess a socially transformative power.
+Therefore, art actually has the potential to be a socially transformative force.